oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

     }

 Passwords can optionally be stored using the Azure Key Vault.
-To do this, you must define the Azure Key Vault credentials in the ``password`` property.
+To do this, you must define the Azure Key Vault credentials in the ``password`` key.
 In this, the ``azure_client_id`` and ``azure_tenant_id`` must be specified.
 Also, either ``azure_client_secret`` or ``azure_client_certificate_path`` should be specified.
 For example::